Hgoatly/downham_and_finch/README.md

 - **Add Review**: A logged in and registered user can add a review.
 - **Delete Review**: The superuser(Admin) can delete a review.

+#### Future Features:

+In future I would like to add the following features:

+- **Verified Purchases**: I would like to allow only customers who have bought an item to be able to leave a review for it.
+- **Custom Products**: I would like to be able to allow customers to be able to choose the fabric for their product from a selection on the site.
+- **Wishlist**: I would like users to be able to create a wishlist.
+- **Delivery Address**: I would like users to be able to specify different billing and delivery addresses.

 ## Technologies used: